 Quick Overview Comparison between Intune Azure and Silverlight Portal?
-I’m really excited to share the comparison video and post of Intune Silverlight and the new Intune in MEM portal.
+I’m excited to share the comparison video and post of Intune Silverlight and the new Intune in MEM portal.

-Loads of new features and loads of very useful changes.
+Loads of new features and loads of very good changes.
 All the new Azure tenants with a new Microsoft EMS subscription will be able to access a preview version of Intune in the MEM portal.

 In the new portal, we can direct deploy applications, policies, profiles, etc… to Azure Active Directory Dynamic device groups and user groups.
 Enrolment restriction rules and RBA for Intune admins are other most exciting features for me within the new portal.

 Manage Apps node is the place where you can create apps from the Android store, Apple Store, and Windows store.
-The most exciting feature in Manage apps is that you can directly search the Apple App store (Yes, I think for preview we have only the option to select US store) and fetch the application from there.
+The most exciting feature in Manage apps is that you can directly search the Apple App store (Yes, I think for preview, we have only the option to select the US store) and fetch the application from there.

 Hence you don’t need to specify the properties of that app.
 Deployments in the new MEM portal are called ASSIGNMENTS.
 You can directly deploy applications to AAD groups.
-One thing missing in the review version of Intune is an option to uploads MSI applications.
+One thing missing in the review version of Intune is an option to upload MSI applications.

-Set device compliance is the node where you can create new improved compliance policies for all the supported devices like iOS, Android, and Windows.
+Set device compliance is the node where you can create new, improved compliance policies for all the supported devices like iOS, Android, and Windows.
 The improvement over the Silverlight Intune portal is that we can select the device platform explicitly in the compliance policies.

 Also, depending upon the device platform, the separate compliance policies will get applied to different devices (even if a user is targeted to iOS, Android, and Windows compliance policies).
 Deployment of compliance policies is done via assignments in Intune portal.

 Enroll Devices node is where you can define enrolment restriction rules.
 Enrolment restriction rules are the rules which help to restrict the devices from enrolling into Intune.
 The enrolment restriction rule comes before conditional access verification.
-Within enrolment restriction rules, we can have different types of restrictions like Device Type restriction and Device Limit restrictions.
+Within enrolment restriction rules, we can have different types of restrictions like Device Type restrictions and Device Limit restrictions.